Subject: my 13 brothers

 nations."
 (II Chronicles 32:22-23); God's Intervention thereby effected a

-great Kiddush HaShem (sanctification of God's Name) among the gentile nations
+great Kiddush HaShem (sanctification of God's Name)

-and among the Jewish people.
-Ironically, it was after all of these events that
+among the gentile nations and among the Jewish people.
+Ironically, it was after

-God Himself that a Jewish state's appeasement of an aggressor nation leads, not
+Despite being shown by God Himself that a Jewish state's appeasement of an

-to a cessation of aggression, but rather to an acceleration thereof, and
+aggressor nation leads, not to a cessation of aggression, but rather

-despite God's very public demonstration in the sight of the nations that He, and
+to an acceleration thereof, and despite God's very public demonstration in the

-He alone, was the Protector of the Jewish people, Hezekiah, nevertheless,
+sight of the nations that He, and He alone, was the Protector of the

-attempted to ingratiate himself with a newly-ascendant power emanating from the
+Jewish people, Hezekiah, nevertheless, attempted to ingratiate himself with a

-East -- Babylonia -- by showing the emissaries thereof all of his replenished
+newly-ascendant power emanating from the East -- Babylonia -- by showing the

-royal treasuries.
-This display of Yirat HaGoyim (fear of the nations) by
+of Yirat HaGoyim (fear of

-that, despite God's prior exhibition of His Power in order to rescue the Jewish
+despite God's prior exhibition of His Power in order to rescue the Jewish

 people from a past threat, the Jewish people nevertheless lacked